A Note on Pretzelosity TMD Parton Distribution

 where we have taken the limit $\zeta_u^2 \to \infty$ or $u^+\to 0$.
 This contribution is for $0 \le x \le 1$.
 Another class of contributions is from interferences of amplitudes where the initial gluon in one of amplitudes is a spectator.
 There are too many diagrams involved.
 But they give contributions only for $0\le x \le x_0$.
 Therefore, our calculation in the above shows that Pretzelosity function is not zero for a state of a single quark combined with a gluon.
 In reality, quark-hadron correlations inside a hadron will generate in general nonzero Pretzelosity function.

 From the result of calculating twist-4 contributions in Eq.(\ref{E19}) the large-$k_\perp$ behaviour of Pretzelosity function is predicted as $1/(k_\perp^2)^{3}$.
 This behaviour is also consistent with our result for the quark-gluon state in Eq.({\ref{PQG}).
 The behaviour is expected in the absence of twist-2 contribution, as discussed in \cite{BBDM}.
 In this letter we have shown that the twist-2 contribution is in fact zero.
+The $k_\perp$- behaviour derived in this work will be useful for constructing models of $h_{1T}^\perp$.

 To summary: We have shown that the TMD Pretzelosity parton distribution of a single quark is zero at any order of QCD perturbation theory in the limit of zero quark mass.
 If one uses dimensional regularization for collinear divergences, the perturbation coefficient function in the matching of Pretzelosity function to the collinear transversity parton distribution is zero.
 Pretzelosity function should be matched to collinear parton distributions defined with twist-4 operators.
 We have shown through an explicit calculation that Pretzelosity function of a quark combined with a gluon is not zero.
 From our analysis of contributions only involving twist-4 operators of quark fields or our explicit calculation, the large-$k_\perp$-behaviour of Pretzelosity function is obtained.